Omenia/robotframework_for_apis/README.md

 ```

-By the way, this now covers the all the possible users the API might handle.
+By the way, this covers the all the possible users the API might ever handle.